-Estimated total net proved + probable reserves (2P) (million BOE) Estimated total net proved + probable + possible reserves (3P) (million BOE) Estimated net total resource base (million BOE) Comment Row 1 501.2 0 954.8 Reserves are total company interest reserves, as reported in our Annual Information Form.
-Please note, that Vermilion does not report 3P reserves.
-The net total resources base is the total of the 2P reserves and risked best estimate of the contingent and prospective resources.
+proved + probable reserves (3P) (million BOE) total resource Comment Ro 1 w 418.73 0 Reserves are net of royalty reserves, as reported in our Annual Information Form.
+Please note, that Vermilion does not report 3P reserves, contingent resources or prospective resources.
+The net total resources base is the total of the 2P reserves.
 For complete consolidated results, we encourage investors to review our financial reporting.